AckerlyXu/heima/articles/media-services/media-services-portal-creating-live-encoder-enabled-channel.md

 ![Assets](./media/media-services-portal-creating-live-encoder-enabled-channel/media-services-assets.png)

 ## Considerations
-- Currently, the max recommended duration of a live event is 8 hours.
-Please contact amslived at Azure.cn if you need to run a Channel for longer periods of time.
+* Currently, the max recommended duration of a live event is 8 hours.
-- Make sure the streaming endpoint from which you want to stream  your content is in the **Running** state.
+* Make sure the streaming endpoint from which you want to stream  your content is in the **Running** state.